CSCI1950-G Computational Photography

 Prerequisites

-This course requires programming experience as well as basic linear algebra, calculus, and probability.
+This course requires programming experience as well as linear algebra, basic calculus, and basic probability.
 Previous knowledge of computer graphics or computer vision will be helpful.
 It is strongly recommended that students have taken one of the following courses (or equivalent courses at other institutions):- CSCI 1230, Introduction to Computer Graphics

 - CSCI 1430, Introduction to Computer Vision